Rate this Post

 An important advantage of raw veganism is that it is much closer to the way our ancestors used to feed themselves.
 By avoiding cooking, foods retain all their vitamins and minerals, so the body gets the maximum of benefits from eating them.
 When vegetables are boiled in water, most of their vitamins get lost, as they are water soluble.
 Once you discard the water, you also throw away an important part of these vitamins.

-By eating raw vegan meals, you may even experience benefits that reach beyond health.
+, you may even experience benefits that reach beyond health.
 For example, the advantages of preparing raw vegan meals can include all of these and more:

 - Weight loss